 - Boards: Recreates your structure of boards and milestones in the new project.

-- Tasks: Copies all the tasks and user stories to the new project (but not it’s status, just the basic information).
+- Work items (tasks and user stories): Copies all the tasks and user stories to the new project (but not its status, just the basic information).

 Tip: Studio users that work with many small projects can create a base project with a skeleton and use it as a template for quickly creating new ones.

 After that, you are asked to complete the project information: